NathanRVance/homelinuxserver/_ramblings/snarky-quips.markdown

 >For just as wood rots away, so stone wears away;
 >Perhaps these great names were never meant to stay.

+The Ironic Child
+>I don't care if it's good, just please my taste
+>Nor if it is right so long as it feels right.
+>Your truth's your opinion - out of my face.
+>Your speech is as free as my tolerance for hate.
+>Fake news and conspiracies are quite fine
+>When the witch hunt is after an enemy of mine.
+>Who defines justice?
+Just let us agree
+>That justice is served in favor of me.

 ## Self Reference

->Under the correct level of abstraction, one can find misinformation anywhere, even in this sentence.
+>Under the correct level of abstraction one can find misinformation anywhere, even in this sentence.

->never trust a badly writen arugment thats to genralized and relys on anectdotal evidance there all bad i never trust them and you shudent too
+>never trust a badly writen arugment thats to genralized and relys on anectdotal evidance there all bad i never trust them and you shudent to